redhat-best-practices-for-k8s/guide/README.md

 It is therefore recommended to wait for the workflow actions (https://github.com/test-network-function/cnf-best-practices/actions) to finish and auto generate a new release with the latest commits, then edit the release notes and version tag manually if so desired.

-The latest release will be auto published to https://test-network-function.github.io/cnf-best-practices/
+The latest release will be auto published (via Github-page bot) to https://test-network-function.github.io/cnf-best-practices/

 The latest (and previous) PDF versions can be downloadeded from: https://github.com/test-network-function/cnf-best-practices/releases